Mr1Penguin/DeviantartApi/Readme.md

 Library for using [Deviantart API](https://www.deviantart.com/developers/http/v1/20160316) from .NET.

-###Warning!
-Some requests return status:boolean.
-In models "status" field has type 'string'.
-It would be fixed in 1.0 version.

 ###Implemented requests
 If you need something just leave issue or pull request.
 Or you can easily implement new request in your code.